filesender/filesender/docs/v2.0/admin/reference/index.md

 - "support" : relay to support_email (which itself must then be set to a valid email address)

-- "someaddress@domain.tld" : choosen email address
+- "someaddress@example.org" : choosen email address

 Received feedback is forwarded as a message/rfc822 attachment.